gschmutz/stream-processing-workshop/06-mqtt-to-kafka-timescaledb/README.md

 {"factory_id": "075", "factory": "Metz, Stehr and Hyatt", "timestamp": 1781446705219, "air_compressor_1": 3.6200000000000001, "air_compressor_2": 4.5499999999999998, "lighting": 0.91000000000000003, "cooling_equipment": 24.870000000000001, "heating_equipment": 45.159999999999997, "conveyor": 9.2300000000000004, "coating_equipment": 4.6900000000000004, "inspection_equipment": 2.3900000000000001, "welding_equipment": 4.2300000000000004, "packaging_equipment": 7.1699999999999999, "cutting_equipment": 18.620000000000001}
 ```

-> **What you should see:** the message are shown as JSON even thought behind they are sent as compressed Avro. `kcat` formats it in JSON because we specified `-s value=avro -r http://schema-registry-1:8081`.
+> **What you should see:** the messages are shown as JSON even though they are transmitted as Avro. `kcat` deserialises them to JSON because we specified `-s value=avro -r http://schema-registry-1:8081`.

 ## Using Python to transform from raw to avro message

-As an alternative to the NiFi flow, you can run a lightweight Python script that reads raw JSON messages from `energy-monitoring.raw`, flattens them, and produces Avro-serialised records to `energy-monitoring`.
+As an alternative to the NiFi flow, you can run a lightweight Python script that reads raw JSON messages from `energy-monitoring.raw`, flattens them, and produces Avro-serialised records to `energy-monitoring.avro`.
 Two versions are provided in the `python/` folder — one using plain Python dict manipulation and one that applies the same JOLT shift spec used in NiFi, so both approaches produce identical output.

 ### Prerequisites